simi0098/duckyPad-Profile-Autoswitcher-Niri/README.md

 ### This Version of the Auto-switcher works for Niri using pyniri (which has to be installed on the system or in a virtual environment) and a bit of modification to "get_profile.py"

+For me, it only worked without using sudo, but you can try it both ways.

 [Get duckyPad](https://duckypad.com) | [Official Discord](https://discord.gg/4sJCBx5)

 This app allows your duckyPad to **switch profiles automatically** based on **current active window**.